-Кеу Path in values.yaml Description nodeSelector ocpdc The name of the node on which to run the following PDC pods: • pdc • RRE • BRE • SyncPDC • Import-Export Set this key if you want to constrain the PDC pods to run only on the node you specify.
+Кеу Path in values.yaml Description deployment.fmw. ocpdc.deploymen t The details for pulling WebLogic images for PDC from a container registry: imageRepository: The name of the container registry from which to pull the WebLogic image.
+The default is container-registry.oracle.com/. imageName: The name of the container repository from which to pull the WebLogic image.
+The default is middleware/fmw-infrastructure. imageTag: The tag name for the WebLogic image.
+See "Pulling WebLogic Images for PDC, Billing Care, Billing Care REST API, and Business Operations Center" for more information. nodeSelector ocpdc The name of the node on which to run the following PDC pods: pdc RRE BRE SyncPDC Import-Export Set this key if you want to constrain the PDC pods to run only on the node you specify.
 For more information, see "nodeSelector" in the Kubernetes documentation.
 Note: To override the rules for a specific PDC pod, specify a different value for the pod's nodeSelector key.
 For example, set the ocpdc.configEnv.transformation.syncPDC.nodeSelector key to apply rules specifically to the SyncPDC pod. affinity ocpdc The rules for running the following PDC pods on specific nodes: pdc RRE BRE SyncPDC Import-Export Set this key if you want to constrain the PDC pod to run only on the nodes that meet your criteria.
 For more information about this key, see "Node Affinity" in the Kubernetes documentation.
 Note: To override the rules for a specific PDC pod, specify a different value for the pod's affinity key.
-For example, set the ocpdc.configEnv.transformation.importExport.affinity key to apply rules specifically to the Import-Export pod. domainUID ocpdc.wop The name of this PDC WebLogic Server domain. isVPAEnabled ocpdc.wop (Release 15.0.1 or later) Whether to enable resource limits for the PDC domain pod.
-The default is false . isVPAEnabled ocpdc.configEnv Whether to enable Vertical Pod autoscaling for the RRE, BRE, SyncPDC, and JobIE pods.
-The default is false . dbHostName ocpdc.configEnv The host name of the PDC and cross-reference database.
-The value must match that of oc-cn-op-job-helm-chart . dbPort ocpdc.configEnv The port for the PDC and cross-reference database.
-The value must match that of oc-cn-op-job-helm-chart . dbService ocpdc.configEnv The service name for the PDC and cross-reference database.
-The value must match that of oc-cn-op-job-helm-chart .
+For example, set the ocpdc.configEnv.transformation.importExport.affinity key to apply rules specifically to the Import-Export pod. domainUID ocpdc.wop The name of the PDC WebLogic Server domain.
+The default is pdc-domain . resources. ocpdc The minimum and maximum CPU and memory resources for the PDC domain admin-server pod.
+See "Setting Minimum and Maximum CPU and Memory Values" in BRM Cloud Native System Administrator's Guide.